 - Bicycle shops, but only to provide service and repair;

 - Nurseries and garden centers;

 Schools.
-All public schools, colleges, and universities in New Jersey will shut down March 18, according to Governor Murphy.
-On March 24, Murphy also put the kibosh on all standardized testing for New Jersey students for the 2019-2020 school year, saying, “The number-one priority must be for our students to work on the lessons before them and to use the time as best as possible to keep up with their current studies.”
+Murphy ordered all public schools, colleges, and universities in New Jersey to shut down March 18.
+On March 24, the governor also put the kibosh on all standardized testing for New Jersey students for the 2019-2020 school year, saying, “The number-one priority must be for our students to work on the lessons before them and to use the time as best as possible to keep up with their current studies.”

 That list includes the children of:

 - law enforcement personnel

 Libraries.
 All branches of the Camden County library system will be closed until April 13, the County government announced March 16.
 The system will continue to offer streaming services and Facebook Live events for residents to enjoy remotely.

 On March 20, Governor Murphy ordered an indefinite closure of all municipal, county, and state public libraries in addition to all libraries and computer labs at public and private colleges and universities.

 Hospitals.
 The New Jersey Hospital Association announced a no-visitor policy until further notice.
 Although voluntary at this time, the guidance is being widely adopted throughout the state, with a handful of exceptions for patients in hospice or end-of-life care.
 It also provides for a single visitor or support person for maternity, pediatric, and same-day surgery patients, but in each case, those visitors must be screened for symptoms before being allowed to visit.

 Elective surgeries and invasive procedures.
 In efforts to limit further spread of the virus and conserve healthcare resources, Governor Murphy announced the suspension of all elective surgeries and invasive procedures as of 5 p.m.
 March 27.